awsdocs/amazon-aurora-user-guide/doc_source/Concepts.RegionsAndAvailabilityZones.md

 ### Region availability<a name="Aurora.Overview.Availability"></a>

-**Note**
-Aurora MySQL version 2 and Aurora PostgreSQL version 10\.7 don't have time zone data that reflect recent changes to Daylight Saving Time \(DST\) in Brazil\.
-For a workaround until updated versions are available, reset the DB cluster's time zone parameter if the expected time doesn't show correctly for the recently changed Brazil time zone\.
-Do the following:
-South America \(Sao Paulo\) Region – set the time zone to `America/Fortaleza`\.
-South America \(Cuiaba\) Region – set the time zone to `America/Manaus`\.
-To change the time zone, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 When you work with an Aurora DB cluster using the command line interface or API operations, make sure that you specify its regional endpoint\.

 **Topics**